eliocamp/spindler/README.md

 #>    |
 ```

-Or with a hiny app i
+Or with a shiny app:

 ```r
 birds$preview()
 ```

 ![](man/figures/preview-screenshot.png)

 All looks good, let's publish it and open it in a browser.